m-labs/artiq/doc/manual/using_drtio_subkernels.rst

    - their return values must be fully annotated with an ARTIQ type,
    - their arguments should be annotated, and only basic ARTIQ types are supported,
    - they can raise exceptions, but the exceptions cannot be caught by the master (they can only be caught locally or propagated directly to the host),
-   - while ``self`` is allowed as an argument, it is retrieved at compile time and a purely local object afterwards -- any changes made by other kernels will not be shown, and changes made locally will not be visible anywhere else.
+   - while ``self`` is allowed as an argument, it is retrieved at compile time and exists as a purely local object afterwards.
+Any changes made by other kernels will not be visible, and changes made locally will not be applied anywhere else.

 Subkernels in practice
 ^^^^^^^^^^^^^^^^^^^^^^

 Subkernels begin execution as soon as possible when called.
 By default, they are not awaited, but awaiting is necessary to receive results or exceptions.
 The await function ``subkernel_await(function, [timeout])`` takes as argument the subkernel to be awaited and, optionally, a timeout value in milliseconds.
 If the timeout is reached without response from the subkernel, a :exc:`~artiq.coredevice.exceptions.SubkernelError` is raised.
-If no timeout value is supplied the function waits indefinitely.
+If no timeout value is supplied the function waits indefinitely for the return.
 Negative timeout values are ignored.

 For example, a subkernel performing integer addition: ::